Charts#

 l18 d18 GeoPandas Shapes#

-GeoPandas GeoDataFrame is supported by the following geometry layers: polygon, map, point, pie, text, path, rect.
+GeoPandas GeoDataFrame is supported by the following geometry layers: polygon, map, point, pie, text, label, path, rect.

 Learn more: GeoPandas Support.